davelab/sequence-memory-game/README.md

 # Sequence memory game
-Pick the correct colors in the order shown
+Pick the correct items in the order shown

 ## Introduction
 Welcome to the Letgo Fullstack technical test!